Discrete cosine and sine transforms generalized to honeycomb lattice: Introduction

-Discrete transforms of the Weyl orbit functions over finite sets of points and their applications are, of recent, intensively studied \cite{HP,HMPdis,HMPcub,HW2,xuAd}.
+Discrete transforms of the Weyl orbit functions over finite sets of points and their applications are, of recent, intensively studied \cite{HP,HMPdis,HMPcub,HW1,HW2,xuAd}.
 The majority of these methods arise in connection with point sets taken as the fragments of the refined dual-weight lattice.
 Discrete orthogonality and transforms of the Weyl orbit functions over a fragment of the refined weight lattice are formulated in connection with the conformal field theory in \cite{HW2}.
 Discrete orthogonality and transforms of the Hartley-Weyl orbit functions over a fragment of the refined dual weight lattice are obtained in a more general theoretical setting in \cite{HJedis} and explicit formulations of discrete orthogonality and transforms of both Weyl and Hartley-Weyl functions over a fragment of the refined dual root lattice are achieved in \cite{HMdis}.
-For the crystallographic root system $A_2$, the dual weight and weight lattices as well as the dual root and root lattices coincide and the weight lattice of $A_2$, with the root lattice points omitted, constitutes the honeycomb lattice.
-Thus, recent explicit formulations of the discrete orthogonality relations of the Weyl and Hartley-Weyl orbit functions over both root and weight lattices of $A_2$ permit construction of the discrete honeycomb transforms.
+For the crystallographic root system $A_2$, the dual weight and weight lattices as well as the dual root and root lattices coincide.
+Since the honeycomb lattice is not in fact a lattice in a strict mathematical sense, its points in the context of the root system $A_2$ are constructed by subtracting the root lattice from the weight lattice.
+Recent explicit formulations of the discrete orthogonality relations of the Weyl and Hartley-Weyl orbit functions over both root and weight lattices of $A_2$ permit construction of the discrete honeycomb functions and transforms.
+The introduced extended Weyl and Hartley-Weyl orbit functions, obeying the three non-linear conditions, represent a unique novel discretely orthogonal parametric systems of functions over the subtractively constructed honeycomb point sets.
+The counting formulas for the numbers of elements in the point and label sets in \cite{HJedis} and \cite{HMdis} guarantee existence of both Weyl and Hartley-Weyl discrete Fourier transforms over the honeycomb point sets.